alexandrnikitin/blog/_drafts/access-null-pointer-without-exception.md

 :see_no_evil:

-A question that I couldn't keep in...
+A question arose that I cannot keep in:

-### Indignation
+### Rejection

-Guys, how do you work on that codebase?????
+> Guys, how do you work on that codebase?????

-I have extensive .NET background and that's far away from common.
-Abusing directives.
-I could understand if it would be linux or win.
-I consider it as ugly code.
-Unreadable and leads to bugs.
+I imagined the Garbage Collection as the edge of technologies, the masterpiece.
+I wanted to admire the code and learn from it.
+Instead I drown in a swamp of directives.
+I could understand if it would be "linux or windows" case.
+"DRY!" you say, but it's better to repeat.
+"Optimizations!" you would object, but I won't believe.
+I have strong .NET background and that's far away from common.
+Abusing directives?
+I consider it as ugly code which is unreadable and leads only to bugs.

-DRY?
-Is it common in C++ world?
+A colleague of mine once said, "Maybe you don't know how to read that code?!"
+Maybe I don't.

 ### Compassion